yingqi0607/tp/docs/DeveloperGuide.md

 2. User requests to edit a specific task in the list.
 3. TR4CKER asks for the index.
 4. User provides index.
-5. TR4CKER asks for the field that he/she wishes to edit for the task.
+5. TR4CKER asks for the field that User wishes to edit for the task.
 6. User provides field to edit.
-7. TR4CKER asks for edited field.
+7. TR4CKER asks for the edited task field.
-8. User provides the new input.
+8. User provides the new edited task field.
 9. TR4CKER updates the selected field accordingly.

     Use case ends.

 **Extensions**

 * 4a.
-The given index is invalid.
+TR4CKER detects an error in entered task index.
     * 4a1.
 TR4CKER shows an error message.

     Use case end.

 * 8a.
-The given input is invalid.
+TR4CKER detects an error in edited task field.
     * 8a1.
-TR4CKER shows an error message.
+TR4CKER requests for the correct edited field.
+    * 8a2.
+User enters the new edited field.

+    Steps 8a1-8a2 are repeated until the edited field entered is correct.

-    Use case resumes at step 8.
+    Use case resumes at step 9.

 **Use case: Delete a task**